spdk/spdk.github.io/development.md

 highly valued, so even if you are a beginner with SPDK, please jump in and start reviewing patches.
 For a patch to be merged, two maintainers must give it a +2 vote, only maintainers are allowed to use +2.

+<a id="hashtags"></a>

+## Review Hashtags

+SPDK core maintainers use a custom Gerrit dashboard to determine patches they should focus on next for review.
+In some cases, a core maintainer may request further action before voting on the patch.
+Further actions may include answering a question about a patch, requesting a rebase for the patch, or requesting that another developer first vote the patch +1.
+In these cases, Core maintainers will use Gerrit hashtags to mark patches where further action has been requested.
+This will remove the patch from the list of patches that core maintainers should focus on.
+Once the request is met (i.e. the question is answered, the patch is rebased, or another developer voted the patch +1), the hashtag can be removed by the patch owner.
+Once the hashtag is removed, the patch will immediately go to the top of the list of patches for the core maintainers to focus.

 <a id="revise"></a>

 ## Revising Patches

 SPDK has fairly high standards for patch approval.
 We try to strike a balance between maintaining a high velocity and not allowing